Rethink customer due diligence

 The goal is to take a more comprehensive and continuous approach to CDD where risk ratings are always up-to-date and reflect the latest demographic and transactional changes.

-Traditional and homegrown CDD systems aren't able to support this level of risk management.
-For example, most support a very manual, time-consuming AML scoring process, which prevents it from being done frequently.
-And not all CDD solutions will give you the same level of customer risk analysis.
+Traditional and homegrown CDD systems typically can't support this level of risk management.
+For example, most entail a manual, time-consuming AML scoring process – which prevents scoring from being done frequently.
+And not all CDD solutions provide the same level of customer risk analysis.
 Most analyze risks using the same set of limited factors – demographics, geography, and products and services.
 And they fail to factor in event-based data, such as instances of suspicious activity, deviations from expected activity and other high-risk events.